Marty Golden: Controversies

 On August 6, 2005, Golden struck a 74-year-old woman with his SUV when she attempted to cross the street against the light.
-Golden provided help to the woman, and witnesses said he "was visibly shaken by the accident".
-Later that night, he "went to the hospital to check on her condition".
-The NYPD determined Golden was not at fault and no charges were filed.
+Golden provided help to the woman, and witnesses said he "was visibly shaken by the accident."
+Later that night, he "went to the hospital to check on her condition."
+The NYPD determined Golden was not at fault; no charges were filed.
 The woman died six months later, and Golden paid her family $750,000 to settle a lawsuit.

 In 2011, the New York Daily News reported that Golden spent just under $40,000 in campaign funds at the Bay Ridge Manor, a catering hall in Bay Ridge, Brooklyn owned by Golden's brother.
 Golden sold the business to his brother in 2002.
 As of August 2011, Golden still owned the building that housed the Bay Ridge Manor and still received rent from his brother for the Manor.
 An investigation revealed that since Golden became Senator in 2002, he had paid $355,000 in campaign money to the Bay Ridge Manor.
 Golden denied nepotism, but was criticized by Michael Murphy, Susan Lerner, and other politicians.
-In 2014, Golden's campaign finances were the subject of an investigation by then-U.S. Attorney Preet Bharara.
 In December 2017, the Albany Times Union reported that Golden had spent more than $797,000 in campaign funds at the Bay Ridge Manor.

 In 2012, Golden advertised an etiquette class for women to help them be successful in the workplace that included strategies such as "walking up and down stairs elegantly" and "sitting, standing, and walking like a model".
 This event, which was taxpayer-funded, was heavily criticized, and Golden eventually cancelled it.